Kurento/kurento/source/tutorials/js/tutorial-helloworld.rst

 programming with Kurento for JavaScript developers.
 It consists of a `WebRTC`:term: video communication in mirror (*loopback*).
 This tutorial assumes you have basic knowledge of JavaScript, HTML and WebRTC.
-We also recommend reading the :doc:`Introducing Kurento </user/about>` section before starting this tutorial.
+We also recommend reading :doc:`/user/intro` before starting this tutorial.

 .. note::